amitkaps/proposals/full-stack-data-science.md

 Dashboard(30 min)
 4. Creating dashboard using bokeh

-API (30 min)
+Deployment and API (30 min)
 5. Creating RESTful API
 6. Integrating model output to DB
+7. Deployment on cloud

 Web Application(30 min)
-7. Creating a simple application that accomplishes this end-to-end (templates will be provided to save time.)
+8. Creating a simple application that accomplishes this end-to-end (templates will be provided to save time.)

 Advanced topics (depending on time)
-7. Model updation as more data comes in (for this workshop, batch only – no streaming)
+9. Model updation as more data comes in (for this workshop, batch only – no streaming)

+The repository for the workshop  is[here](https://github.com/amitkaps/full-stack-data-science)

+**Key takeaways**

+Learn how to build and deploy a machine learning application end-to-end